thomas-alectio/AlectioSDK/examples/topic_classification/README.md

 | predictions | a dictionary of test data index and model's prediction |
 | labels | a dictionary of test data index and its ground-truth label |

-For classficatio problem like this project, the model's prediction and the ground-truth of each test sample is an integer indicating the class label.
+For classfication problem like this project, the model's prediction and the ground-truth of each test sample is an integer indicating the class label.

-For example, if the test set consists of $n+1$ samples indexed by $0, 1, \cdots, n$.
+For example, if the test set consists of (n+1) samples indexed by (0, 1, ..., n).
 Then the value of `predictions` looks like
 ```python
 {